Duwaynef/MLM2PRO-BT-APP/README.md

 **Pairing is only required the first time. and should not be required if you have used the Awesome Golf pc app recently**

-Open the app and set the Web API Token if it has not been saved from before. **You will have to ask around for this key as it uses the awesome golf api secret to get the device authorization, use this app at your own risk**
+Open the app and set the Web API Token if it has not been saved from before. **You will have to ask around for this key as it uses an api secret to get the device authorization, use this app at your own risk**

 The app should handle everything, it should connect,and the main window should show "CONNECTED" as the launch monitor status